 5 Steps to Reverse Lupus

-Systemic Lupus Erythematosus (SLE or lupus) is an autoimmune disease that can affect multiple systems of the body.
-This debilitating and sometimes life-threatening condition affects an estimated 5 million people worldwide and can involve the skin, joints, internal organs, and nervous system.1
+Systemic Lupus Erythematosus (SLE or lupus) is an autoimmune disease that can impact multiple systems in the body.
+This debilitating and sometimes life-threatening condition affects an estimated 5 million people worldwide.
+It can be a burden to the skin, joints, internal organs, and nervous system.1

 As with all autoimmune conditions, lupus is a disease of the immune system.
-Your immune system has a very sophisticated mechanism for keeping you safe that it uses to identify the foreign substances that you come into contact with every day, such as allergens, toxins, infections, and even food.
-If your immune system deems anything dangerous, it will produce antibodies to ward off the harmful intruders.
+Your immune system has a sophisticated mechanism to identify foreign substances, such as allergens, toxins, infections, and even food.
+If your immune system deems anything dangerous, it produces antibodies to ward off the harmful intruders.

-Lupus occurs when your immune system does not successfully differentiate between the intruder and your own body.
-Mistaking your own tissues for foreign substances, your body turns these antibodies against itself, wreaking havoc on and destroying your organs.
+Lupus can develop when your immune system does not successfully differentiate between intruders and your own tissues.
+Mistaking your tissues for foreign substances, your body turns antibodies against itself, wreaking havoc on your organs.

-Most autoimmune diseases affect one specific system.
+Most autoimmune diseases affect a specific system.
 For example, Rheumatoid Arthritis involves the joints, and Multiple Sclerosis affects the brain and spinal cord.
-Lupus, on the other hand, affects more than one system simultaneously.
-No matter what organ or system is being attacked, all autoimmune diseases are similar in that they are an immune response caused by systemic inflammation that leads your body to attack itself.
+People with lupus may find that the condition affects different parts of the body simultaneously.
+Despite differences in what organ or body system is being attacked, all types of autoimmune disease are a response caused by systemic inflammation that leads your body to attack itself.

 Signs and Symptoms of Lupus

-Symptoms of lupus vary widely and can range range from mild to severe, even life-threatening.
-Nicknamed “The Great Imitator,” lupus mimics other diseases because it impacts multiple bodily systems and symptoms often come and go, or change entirely.
+Symptoms of lupus vary widely and range from mild to severe or even life-threatening.
+Nicknamed “The Great Imitator,” lupus can mimic other diseases, impacting multiple bodily systems and leading to symptoms that often come and go or change entirely.

 The most common symptoms of lupus are: